-If you were the victim of an automobile crash, speak with a qualified car accident attorney about Boca Raton car accident damages.
+If you were the victim of an automobile crash, speak with a qualified Boca Raton car accident attorney about potential damages.
 The attorneys at Kogan & DiSalvo could fight on your behalf to ensure you receive the compensation you need for your injuries.
 Call today to set up a consultation and get started on your case.

 Economic damages usually fall into three categories.
 First is property damage and diminished value of the victim’s car.
 Typically, this is handled very early on, and the insurance company pays to fix the car.

 Other common economic damages are medical expenses.
 These include all past medical expenses related to and reasonably caused by the crash.
-Additionally, Boca Raton car accident damages can include all medical treatment that is reasonably likely to be incurred in the future.
+Additionally, Boca Raton car accident damages can include all medical treatment costs that are reasonably likely to be incurred in the future.

 Finally, economic damages can include lost wages.
 This amount can include both past lost wages and likely losses in the future.